 From the mobile app to the browser-based trading platform, logins are quick and load times are short.
 One of the areas where Ally could improve is with the pending integration of futures trading from MB Trading.
 Having to go to MB’s site to trade futures is okay, but it’s kind of time consuming.
 It would be significantly easier if all assets could be traded from the current Ally Invest platform; we were informed this is coming in 2018.

 Plus, as is common with many online brokers now, transparency for maintenance and other trading-related fees sometimes is not what it should be.
 There is nothing worse than logging into an investment account after a few months of inactivity to discover a list of fees and charges.
 This is another reason why we love ally, because they charge any inactivity or maintenance fees, and their commission pricing structure is very transparent.

-We found six promotions for new accounts at Ally Invest for 2018:
+We found two promotions for new accounts at Ally Invest for 2018:

 In our opinion, Ally Invest offers the total online broker package.
 The cost of trading is extremely cheap, trading technology is on par with professional trading software, customer service runs 24/7, and the overall Ally experience is very easy to get used to.
 Ally gets 5 stars in our book.
 And while Ally might not have the same recognition as some of the heavy-hitting brokerages like TD Ameritrade and Fidelity, we truly think Ally will be the leading online brokerage and bank in the coming years.

 As an online-only bank , more and more millennials are choosing Ally to serve all of their online banking and trading needs.
 It’s really not hard to see why.